-Is it about time you considered multifamily real estate investing to play an integral role in your real estate portfolio?
+Is it about time you considered adding multifamily real estate to your real estate portfolio?

 For what it’s worth, there are more than a few ways to get the ball rolling on your real estate investing career.
 It’s entirely possible to pick one of the many niches provided by the housing market and use it as the catalyst for your endeavors.
 Whether you are interested in wholesaling, flipping or leasing properties, there is likely an exit strategy you would feel comfortable starting out in.
 The options made available to you are so varied that the odds of not finding a particular niche to suit your needs are slim to none.
 It’s worth noting, however, that of the many options made available to new investors, few may offer more reasons to start sooner rather than later than multifamily real estate investing.